Jobin-S/Jobin-S/README.md

 Hi there 👋

 I am Jobin, a MERN stack developer,creative and a developer who loves to create new innovative ideas and tools.
-Currently I am Freelancing and doing my 12th grade.
+Currently I am Working as MERN Stack developer at Quantorix Technologies Pvt Ltd.

 ## 📩 Latest Blog Posts